In today’s post, I’m going to share what I believe are the top 10 African American Army Generals of all time.

-At one time, it was quite difficult for African Americans in the United States Army to get promoted.
+At one time, it was quite difficult for African Americans in the United States Army to get promoted, especially in the officer ranks.
 But times did change and the understanding that great leaders do not just come with white skin was evident.

 You may not agree with my order and that is perfectly fine.
-I am using many variables in deciding this order.
-Variables such as:
+I am using many variables in deciding this order, such as:

 - Units commanded